HubRise/website/content/apps/mailchimp/en/sync-customers.md

 When a customer is added or updated in HubRise, Mailchimp Bridge ensures that the following data is sent to Mailchimp, based on the selected fields in the Configuration page:

-- Email address (required by Mailchimp)
+- **Email address** (required by Mailchimp)
-- First and last name (required by Mailchimp)
+- **First and last name** (required by Mailchimp)
-- Phone number
+- **Phone number**
-- Postal code: Space characters are removed from postal codes before syncing.
+- **Postal code** – Space characters are removed before syncing.
-- Total number of orders and spend: The total number of orders and the total spend are sent as plain numbers.
+- **Total number of orders and spend** – Sent as plain numbers.
-- Loyalty balance: Sent as a plain number.
+- **Loyalty balance** – Sent as a plain number.
-- First and last ordered dates: Dates of the first and last orders registered in HubRise.
+- **First and last ordered dates** – Dates of the first and last orders registered in HubRise.
-- Last ordered location: The name and HubRise id of the last location the customer ordered from.
+- **Last ordered location** – The name and HubRise ID of the last location the customer ordered from.
-- Last service type (Delivery/Collection/Eat-in): The last service type the customer used.
+- **Last service type (Delivery/Collection/Eat-in)** – The last service type the customer used.
-- SMS marketing opt-in/out: Unlike all other fields, this is sent as a member tag.
+- **SMS marketing opt-in/out** – Unlike all other fields, this is sent as a member tag.

 ### Merge Fields Creation

 When a customer update is sent to Mailchimp, Mailchimp Bridge checks if all required merge fields are present in the Mailchimp audience:

-- If any of the selected fields from the Configuration page are missing, they are automatically added to Mailchimp before updating the customer record.
+- If any of the selected fields are missing, they are automatically added to Mailchimp before updating the customer record.
 - If a field exists but has an incorrect data type, Mailchimp Bridge updates it to match the expected type.

 ## Customer Export